jefisher1991/Connect-ED-Repo/README.md

 We employed a variety of technologies including Firebase, Google Charts, Bootstrap, HTML5, and CSS3.

-The following are some of the primary functionalities of our project:
+Due to the time constraints on the project, we focused on a couple of major concerns.
+They included the following:

-	— Ability to update teacher on “comprehension” of lecture material using rating (1 - 5)
+1) Ability for student to provide “comprehension” rating (1 - 5) during the course of the lecture

-	— Data visualization to display real-time results from students, using a line graph
+2) Displaying a data visualization of these results in real-time

-	- Professional-caliber user interface, guided by Twitter 	Bootstrap framework, and talented web developers
+3) A professional grade user-interface guided by Twitter Bootstrap and the hard work of some talented web developers